Yakushima

 Yakushima is a nearly circular island of about 200 square miles/500 square kilometers, belonging to Kagoshima prefecture, located at few tens of kilometers south of Kyushu in the Osumi archipelago.
 It is possible to fly there from other Japanese cities, thanks to its small airport.
 The island is famous for the extremely dense and virtually unspoiled nature that made it the forerunner for selection as the first Japanese site to make it onto UNESCO’s World Heritage list in 1993.

-The subtropical climate make it extremely rainy ☔️ on Yakushima, and even if temperatures are quite pleasant, it is wise to bring along adequate and equipment to visit for one or two days.
+The subtropical climate make it extremely rainy ☔️ on Yakushima, and even if temperatures are quite pleasant, it is wise to bring along adequate equipment to visit for one or two days.
 This peculiar climate mixes subtropical and subarctic areas to create a stimulating contrast: a local proverb says that "it is raining 35 days a month!"
 For those willing or inclined to limit their physical activities, this place is also famous for its onsen ♨️.
 During the year, less than 15,000 inhabitants reside on the island, a number that has been stable since the 1990s, after the critical decrease over the second half of the 20th century.

 While advisable to make advance plans for means of transportation, in the form of a rental car 🚙, motorcycle or mini van, most visits to Yakushima are on foot.
 Whether crossing the island from east to west on the 13-kilometers Seibu-rindo forestry trail, or admiring the Yakugusi Land cedar trees forest from an observatory deck more than 1,000 meters high, hikers eager for challenges and visitors seeking to discover a new aspect of Japan will be delighted!